apopma/snake/README.md

 # [Snake!](http://apopma.github.io/snake)
-A little JS game which is just writhing with potential.
-Uses jQuery to render its graphics and handle view logic, and a few Underscore methods to make the core game code cleaner.
+This fun JS game uses jQuery to render its graphics and handle view logic, and a few Underscore methods to make the core game code cleaner.

 ## How to Play
 Move about with the arrow keys, and eat apples for points.
 A higher difficulty will give you more points per apple.
 How high a score can you get before you hit something?
 Strive to beat the top scorers!